LightWave888/Research-Repo/README.md

 ### Github
 *_What is Github?_*

 After experiencing Github, I would describe it as an online code diary and sharing platform.
 People can write and store codes, share ideas, and collaborate on ideas with coding as well.
 A great function is that it keeps track of everything, so if you are writing and storing your code in here you can at any time go back and see a particular part.
 This is very useful if your code breaks and you need to go back to where it was working fine - If you sotred it in Github you can easily find that part!
+It is also useful if you are working on a project with other people as you can all work on it.
+You can fork projects and make projects public or private.
 I also found that you can link VS Code to Github so it will automatically pull it to a Github repository.
 I'm still working this out though as i didnt do it correctly and had issues with my VS code.
 I'll try getting that set up again soon.

 ### Git
 *_What is Git?_*